4ms/stm32mp1-baremetal/README.md

 Then run the script to copy the bootloader (u-boot and spl) to the first three partitions:

 ```
-# To use pre-built images for OSD32MP1 board:
+# To use pre-built U-Boot images for OSD32MP1 board:
 scripts/copy-bootloader.sh /dev/diskX bootloaders/u-boot-images/osd32mp1-brk/

-# To use pre-built images for STM32MP157A-DK1 Discovery board:
+# To use pre-built U-Boot images for STM32MP157A-DK1 Discovery board:
 scripts/copy-bootloader.sh /dev/diskX bootloaders/u-boot-images/stm32mp157a-dk1-disco/

-# To use images that you built yourself:
+# To use U-Boot images that you built yourself:
 scripts/copy-bootloader.sh /dev/diskX third-party/u-boot/build/

+# To use MP1-Boot:
+cd bootloaders/mp1-boot
+make load SD_DISK_DEV=/dev/diskX

 # Where /dev/diskX is something like /dev/disk2 or /dev/sdc1
 ```

-## 3) Power up the board
+## 4) Power up the board

 This is a good moment to test your hardware setup.
 You can skip this step if you've done this before.
 Remove the SD card from the computer and insert into